liumou998/my-project/README.md

 ## 5. Performance Analysis and Evaluation (Testing)

 This section describes how to use the generated fusion result as a benchmark to quantitatively evaluate the performance of the original ADAS systems.
-The evaluation logic is contained within the `some_py/` directory.

-### How to Evaluate
+### Evaluation Steps

-1.  **Prerequisites**: Before proceeding, ensure you have successfully run the training and fusion pipeline as described in Section 4.
-This evaluation step requires the output files generated in the `e2e_self_supervised_results` directory.
+1.  **Prerequisites**: Ensure you have successfully run the training and fusion pipeline as described in Section 4.
+The evaluation requires the output `.npy` files from the `e2e_self_supervised_results` directory.

-2.  **Run the Evaluation Script**: The performance metrics are calculated by a script located inside the `some_py` folder.
-To run the evaluation, execute the main script from that directory.
-For example, if the main script is named `main.py`, the command would be:
-    ```bash
-    python some_py/main.py
-    ```
-    *Note: Please replace `main.py` with the actual name of the executable script inside the `some_py` folder.
-The script is designed to automatically load the required `.npy` files and compute the performance metrics.*
+2.  **Evaluation Scripts**: All scripts required for the final performance analysis are located in the **`some_py/`** directory.
+These scripts are designed to load the output files from the previous step and compute various performance metrics.
+Please refer to the scripts within this directory to conduct the final analysis.

-3.  **Interpreting the Output**: The script will compare each raw ADAS signal against the fused benchmark and print a performance report to the console.
-This report may include metrics such as:
+3.  **Evaluation Metrics**: By executing these scripts, you can obtain a quantitative report comparing each raw ADAS signal against the fused benchmark.
+The analysis typically includes metrics such as:
     *   **Mean Squared Error (MSE)**
     *   **Mean Absolute Error (MAE)**
     *   **Root Mean Squared Error (RMSE)**
-    *   **Bias**
+    *   ... etc.

 This quantitative analysis allows you to objectively assess the accuracy and reliability of each individual ADAS device.